 Our Inclusion of Non-Binary People

 Some of our events are for trans and non-binary people specifically, such as our regular community event, TransMCR.
-All non-binary people are welcome to these events if they wish to access them.
+All non-binary people are welcome.
 We regularly provide non-binary specific spaces within these events, and non-binary people are involved with organising and running these spaces.
-We want to make sure any non-binary people who wish to attend can see themselves as part of these events, and will help wherever possible to make these events more welcoming for you.
-If you have any concerns or questions, please direct them to email@example.com.
+We want to ensure that non-binary people feel included and represented in the events we offer.
+If you have any questions please email firstname.lastname@example.org.

-www.beyondthebinary.co.uk – A UK-focused magazine aimed at non-binary people.
-Regularly accepts submitted content.
+www.beyondthebinary.co.uk – A UK-focused magazine aimed at non-binary people and regularly accepts submitted content

 www.genderqueerid.com – A platform that seeks to provide awareness, information and resources for those whose gender identity exists outside of the binary.